chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > How serious are you about this opportunity?

 I'm very motivated to join Sungrow.
-I was really impressed by sungrow's mission "clean power for all".
+I was really impressed by sungrow's mission and products.
 I'm genuinely excited about this opportunity.

 > Are there any factors that might prevent you from accepting an offer?